Why Play in the WYFL?

 What do I have to do to become a coach?

 If you are interested in coaching, please email WYFL or any of our board members your contact information, as well as click on the Registration button located on the homepage.
 You must be able to pass a background check and be USA Football Heads up level 1 certified.
 We are always looking for individuals to help with our teams who have the best interests of our players first and foremost in their minds.
 If this sounds like you, please get involved and be part of our football family.
-We are in the business of building boys into men and know how important good coaches are in achieving this goal.
+We are in the business of building young athletes into confident, responsible teammates and leaders and know how important good coaches are in achieving this goal.

 What is the registration fee, and what is included with it?

-Registration is $325-$350 per player (during the regular registration period) for players going into 1st-8th grade.
-Registration includes RENTAL of helmet, shoulder pads, and pants with pads, as well as a jersey they get to keep after the season if selected at registration.
-HUDL game film, field use and equipment, game officials and coaches equipment is also covered in the registration fee.
-Players DO NOT get to keep their helmet, shoulder pads, or pants and will be fined the price of missing equipment if they do not turn the equipment back in at the end of the season.
-There will be a $200 deposit check collected at equipment pickup in addition to the registration fee.
+Regular registration fee will be $550 for players going into 1st-8th grade.
+Registration includes: custom jersey and pants they get to keep after the season, RENTAL of helmet and shoulder pads, HUDL game film, team equipment, WYFL provided green space, and UYFC fees.
+Field use and equipment, and game officials are also covered in the registration fee.
+Players DO NOT get to keep their helmet or shoulder pads and will be fined the price of missing equipment if they do not turn the equipment back in at the end of the season.
+There will be a $250 deposit check collected at equipment pickup in addition to the registration fee.
 This is only cashed if gear is not returned.

 What will my player need to provide that the league does not?

-The players will need to supply a mouth guard, athletic supporter with cup, football cleats, and a practice jersey.
+The players will need to supply a mouth guard, athletic supporter with cup, football cleats, and practice gear (practice jersey and practice pants).

 What additional costs will there be?

-Each individual team may have fundraisers to provide extras for their players.
+Each individual team may have team fees to provide extras for their players.
 Season awards, team parties, tournaments, snacks etc. are up to the discretion of the coaches and parents of their team.
-Please check with your head coach as to what those needs will be before the season starts.
+Individual teams may do fundraising to help cover these costs.
+Please check with your head coach as to what those needs will be.

 Are there any discounts for players that are low income or need assistance with registration?